romandescotte/guia-git/borrar.md

 ## Borrar repo local (de 0)<br>
 <br>

-`rm -rf .git`: to avoid endless prompts (and force the command recursively)
+OJO ESTO BORRA SIN PASAR PO LA PAPELERA, DEFINITIVAMENTE !!! `rm -rf .git`: to avoid endless prompts (and force the command recursively)

 `rm -rf .git*` : to delete .gitignore and .gitmodules if any Then from the same ex-repository folder, to see if hidden folder .git is still there: